 Zen, the Japanese school of Mahayana Buddhism, is about 1,500 years old, give or take a century or two.
 A ripe old age by any yardstick.
-The first Zen masters were doing their thing 1,000 years before the industrial revolution, 1,200 years before American independence, and 1,500 years before that whole thing with Ross and Rachel being “on a break” (one for the Friends fans, there).
+The first Zen masters were doing their thing 1,000 years before the industrial revolution and 1,500 years before that whole thing with Ross and Rachel being “on a break” (one for the Friends fans, there).

 But despite it being so old, much of Zen Buddhism’s teachings are surprisingly practical and translate well to modern life.
 Perhaps it’s because there’s something timeless about the Zen approach to life, which invites us to look inside ourselves for enlightenment, rather than searching outside for it.

 So here are five Zen teachings that are as relevant and useful today as they ever were.
 Why not give them a try?
 You never know, they might well help you release that inner genius.